1a1a11a/libCacheSim/README.md

 cache->cache_free(cache);
 ```

-save this to `test.c` and compile with
+save this to `test.c` and compile it with
 ``` bash
 gcc test.c $(pkg-config --cflags --libs libCacheSim glib-2.0) -o test.out
 ```